-Beyond Astbury, all new development will be expected to respect and enhance the countryside and existing open views will be protected as a matter of priority from unnecessary or inappropriate development.
-Any development in the plan areas will only be acceptable in accordance with other Neighbourhood Plan and development plan policies or in exceptional circumstances and where the development clearly enhances these areas, for example landscaping and planting schemes.
+All new development will be expected to respect and enhance the countryside surrounding Astbury and existing open views will be protected as a matter of priority from unnecessary or inappropriate development.
+Any development in these areas will only be acceptable in accordance with other Neighbourhood Plan and development plan policies or in exceptional circumstances and where the development clearly enhances these areas, for example landscaping and planting schemes.
 Development will also be required to meet the requirements of relevant Cheshire East Local Plan and other development plan policies.